• Skip to primary navigation

 where,

-• VD,0 is the diodes intrinsic forward voltage which is around 0.7V for silicon diodes.
+• VD,0 is the forward voltage with 0.7V for silicon diode

 How to Build: